OpenData-TW/beyondtransparency/chapters/part-1-chapter-01.md

 permalink: /part-1/open-data-and-open-discource-at-boston-public-schools/
 ---

+Open Data and Open Discourse at Boston Public Schools

 > I am a firm believer in the people.
 If given the truth, they can be depended upon to meet any national crisis.
 The great point is to bring them the real facts.